dimochik/blgr/README.md

 **TASKS**

-* In a branch, sumit a github pull-request.
+* In a branch...
 * Create Post Resource, seed with 1000 posts
 * Add basic account creation and login as well as basic specs
 * Add the ability to create and delete posts without using any JS
 * Add the ability to edit posts using Backbone and Coffeescript
 * Add basic searching of post titles to the index page using Backbone
-* Add the ability to filter based on post state (published/unpublised) using scopes/AREL.
+* Add the ability to filter based on post state (published/unpublised) using scopes/AREL
-* Showcase usage of fragment caching on the posts index, including cache-busting on edit.
+* Showcase usage of fragment caching on the posts index, including cache-busting on edit
-* There's a query performance issue on posts/index that needs addressed.
+* There's a query performance issue on posts/index that needs addressed
 * Fill in the specs
+* Submit a github pull-request when done

 At Doximity we follow this style guide: https://github.com/styleguide/ruby